 The public is invited to experience a training test at wyoassessment.org, in the Students and Families section.
 The ELA and Math training tests contain assessment item types for grades 3–10.
 The ELA tests for grades 3, 6, and 9 also include sample listening questions.
 The Science training tests contain assessment items in each grade band (elementary, middle school, and high school).
 These training tests are designed to allow students to practice with the assessment platform and digital tools before the summative test.

-Wyoming’s 2022-23 assessment results show slight increases in overall proficiency rates within each content area.
-Overall student proficiency rates increased in English Language Arts (ELA) by 0.5%, in Math by 0.7%, and in Science by 1% compared to 2021-22.
-However, proficiency rates in ELA in grades 4, 5, 7 and in Math in grades 4 and 9 declined slightly.
+Wyoming’s 2023-24 assessment results show slight decreases in overall proficiency rates within ELA and Science and a slight increase in Math.
+Overall student proficiency rates slightly decreased in English Language Arts (ELA) by 0.20% and in Science by 0.30% compared to 2022-23.
+Student proficiency rates in Math increased by 0.50%.

 The WY-TOPP assessment began in 2017-18.
 In the spring of 2020, school districts received a waiver allowing them to forgo assessment, therefore no data was produced.
-Although the 2022-23 results show proficiency rate increases in all three content areas, they remain slightly below pre-pandemic levels, ranging from 1-2% below the 2018-19 scores.
+All three content areas remain slightly below pre-pandemic proficiency levels, ranging from 1.30% to 2.30% below the 2018-19 scores.

 Understanding Your Results